Meet Our Ambassadors

 Interested in becoming an ATSIHAW Ambassador?
 Just complete this form.

-Seven’s musical, Black Queen Black King, was shown as part of Queensland Theatre Company’s Creative Development Series and his play, Proper Solid, produced by Jute Theatre in 2014, will tour Queensland in 2016.
+The fabulously funny Steven Oliver is our National Ambassador.
+Steven is a descendant of the Kukuyalanji, Waanyi, Gangalidda, Woppaburra, Bundjalung and Biripi peoples.
+He studied at the Aboriginal Music Theatre Training Program in Perth, and was subsequently accepted into the Music Theatre Programme at the West Australian Academy of Performing Arts (WAAPA).
+Steven’s musical, Black Queen Black King, was shown as part of Queensland Theatre Company’s Creative Development Series and his play, Proper Solid, produced by Jute Theatre in 2014, toured Queensland in 2016.
 He is also a writer, poet, actor and associate producer for ABC’s Logie nominated sketch show Black Comedy.

 “I’m doing this because I want to help fight and breakdown the stigma associated with HIV and those living with it.”

 Pat Anderson, AO